balzack/databag/README.md

 ## Installation

 To use databag, you will need a DNS name pointing to your node with a certificate.
-You can deloy a node manually, but you will have a much easier time using a container service.
+You can deploy a node manually, but you will have a much easier time using a container service.
 Containers for arm64 and amd64 are available [here](https://hub.docker.com/r/balzack/databag/tags).

 Instruction for installing without a container on a Raspberry Pi Zero are [here](/doc/pizero.md).